 Various Haida legends speak of Raven’s serendipitous hand in creation, with one tale recounting how Raven scattered the sun, moon and stars across the sky after stealing them from and old chief and fleeing abruptly.
 Similarly, the rivers of Haida Gwaii (formerly the Queen Charlotte Islands) are said to have been formed after Raven stole a lake full of salmon by rolling it up like a blanket and flying away, dropping streams of fish-laden water as he fled.
 Yet another tale describes how Raven coaxed the first humans from a giant clam shell found on the beach.

-Raven is distinguishable in Haida art work by its long, straight beak, sometimes hooked slightly at the end.
+Raven is distinguishable in the Haida formline art style by its long, straight beak, sometimes hooked slightly at the end.
 More often than not, Raven is depicted with either a small feather crest on the top of his head or two large ones on either side, as if ears.
 Rarely shown as simply flying like a bird, wings fully expanded, Raven is usually depicted as standing, walking or scrutinizing something if not parading himself or his discovery.